keepthrifty/keepthrifty.github.io/_posts/2016-08-12-fifteen-lessons-first-seven-jobs.md

 On top of that, one didn't understand the concept of alphabetizing and I spent most of the summer coaching her on where the files went.

-{% assign tweet-text = "You don't always get to choose who you work with" %}
+> Lesson 14: {% include tweet-link.html tweet-text="You don't always get to choose who you work with" %}

-> Lesson 14: {% include tweet-link.html %}

 They were both nice, but I was back to square one in a job that was just about getting paid.